What is Priligy (Dapoxetine)?

 - Feeling sick

-For more information on other side effects that may be caused by Priligy, please see the patient information leaflet (PIL).
+For more information on other side effects that may be caused, please see the patient information leaflet (PIL).

 Can I use Priligy and Erectile Dysfunction treatments at the same time?

 This treatment should be used with caution when taking erectile dysfunction medications at the same time.
 This is as combination of these two medications can cause a drop in your blood pressure causing you to feel faint when standing up.

 To avoid suffering from a drop in blood pressure, we recommend that you leave a gap of at least 24-48 hours between taking Priligy and ED medications such as Viagra (Sildenafil), Cialis (Tadalafil), Levitra (Vardenafil) and Spedra (Avanafil).